apache/pulsar-site/docs/deploy-monitoring-opentelemetry.md

 planned for a future release.

 # OpenTelemetry Configuration
-Pulsar use the auto-configuration [extension](https://github.com/open-telemetry/opentelemetry-java/blob/main/sdk-extensions/autoconfigure/README.md) of OpenTelemetry to manage the SDK configuration.
+Pulsar natively supports OpenTelemetry via manual instrumentation, instead of relying on the OpenTelemetry automatic instrumentation agent.
+Pulsar uses the auto-configuration [extension](https://github.com/open-telemetry/opentelemetry-java/blob/main/sdk-extensions/autoconfigure/README.md) of OpenTelemetry to manage the SDK configuration.
 The extension allows parameter input from environment variables and Java system properties.
 The instructions below rely on environment variables, but can be adapted to use system properties too.
 These variables must be exposed to the Pulsar process via the respective deployment method.